skycoin/skywire/mainnet_rules.md

 You will receive a fixed Skycoin payment per month <b>in addition</b> to any traffic forwarding payments <br/> that you will receive in the Skywire mainnet.<br/><strong>
 Fixed Skycoin payments per month = USD Miner Price / 24 = $83.30 USD.</strong></div>
 <br/>
-<div align="center"><i>Your fixed Skycoin payments are dependent on your the uptime of your nodes.
-All of your 7 nodes must meet the uptime requirement for you to receive the full $83.30 USD, it is therefore <strong>superimportant to keep your nodes online.</strong></i></div>
+<div align="center"><i>Your fixed Skycoin payments are dependent on the uptime of your nodes.
+All of your 7 nodes must meet the uptime requirement for you to receive the full $83.30 USD, it is therefore <strong>super important to keep your nodes online.</strong></i></div>
 <br>
-<em>Faulty orange pi prime's/routers of official Skyminers will be rewarded regardless of your uptime until you receive a replacement.
+<em>Faulty Orange Pi Primes/routers of official Skyminers will be rewarded regardless of your uptime until you receive a replacement.
 If the replacement doesn't arrive in time for you to make the uptime requirement because it arrived on short notice or not on the schedule at all you will be rewarded as well.
 Since we are taking care of this manually you are requested to contact one of our team members on Telegram (@Paperstream @asxtree) or at store.skycoin.com/pages/support</em>

 Summary:
 * You are eligible to receive 24 fixed Skycoin payments ($83.30 USD)
 * The 24 fixed Skycoin payments are comprised of 7 Skycoin node payments ($11.9 USD)
-    - official Skyminer consist of seven nodes (visors) and one manager (hypervisor)
+    - official Skyminers consist of seven nodes (visors) and one manager (hypervisor)
 * You'll receive up to 7 Skycoin node payments per month based on the individual uptime of your nodes
-* The uptime of all nodes in your official Skyminer is being evaluated on a node by node basis
+* The uptime of all nodes in your official Skyminer is being evaluated on a node-by-node basis
-* *You will receive traffic forwarding payments once the Skywire mainnet is live*
+* *You will receive traffic forwarding payments once the Skywire mainnet with bandwidth metering is live*

 #### Skycoin Price Calculation
 We are calculating the underlying Skycoin price for your rewards based on the moving average exponential method: